Turkish ship carrying Afghan migrants towed to Greek port | DW | 31.10.2021

 The coast guard said the migrants, mostly Afghan nationals, were transported to a reception center on the island.

-Local media said Health Ministry experts would quarantine them and test them for COVID-19.
+Local media said Health Ministry experts would quarantine the group and test them for COVID-19.

 Out of the 400 people who left the boat, six were detained for questioning, the Migration Ministry said.